huwenqing0606/Nonlinear-Optimization-in-Machine-Learning/4-Backpropagation/readme.md

 Following the above, plot the 3-d graph of the loss function and the trajectory of the gradient descent algorithm by picking two network weight parameters as variables (from a certain layer to its next layer) and randomly choosing other network parameters as i.i.d. samples of normal distributions that follow the LeCun initialization: $w_{ij}^{(l)}\sim \mathcal{N}(0, 1/n_l)$ and $b_i^{(l)}\sim \mathcal{N}(0, 1)$, where $n_l$ is the network width at level $l$.

 Your code must be written without using existing packages and functions from deep learning frameworks such as tensorflow, keras or pytorch.

+Do the same thing for the Nesterov's accelerated gradient descent and the stochastic gradient descent algorithms.